madisonmurphyn/aml-promptql/README.md

 - PEP status
 - Presence in sanctioned or high-risk jurisdictions
 - History of suspicious activity reports (for one customer)

+Recommendations:

+Enhanced due diligence on Laura Miller given the recent SAR filing Review transaction patterns of PEPs from high-risk jurisdictions like Cuba Additional scrutiny on corporate PEP accounts due to their higher complexity

 **Business Impact**: Identifies the most critical compliance failures - PEPs who are also sanctioned but weren't flagged.